National Symphony Orchestra Ghana: Conductor

 Since 2005, the orchestra has been conducted by Isaac Annoh, who serves as the orchestra's music director.
-Former conductors include Phllip Gbeho, Amihud Elroy, Geoffery Boateng, Dinah Reindorf, Nana Danso Abiam, Kenn Kafui, Emmanuel Gyimah Labi, Akosua Obuo Addo, George Dorf, Oscar Sulley, Kweku Acquaah-Harrison and Lahnor Adjartey Adjei.
+Former conductors include Philip Gbeho, Amihud Elroy, Geoffery Boateng, Dinah Reindorf, Nana Danso Abiam, Kenn Kafui, Emmanuel Gyimah Labi, Akosua Obuo Addo, George Dorf, Oscar Sulley, Kweku Acquaah-Harrison and Lahnor Adjartey Adjei.

 Profile

 The orchestra comprises 46 musicians, of which 32 are full-time and 14 are part-time.
 In the past, the instrumentation has been as high as 47.

 The instrumentation includes 3 flutes, 1 oboe, 2 clarinets, 1 bassoon, 2 trumpets, 2 trombones, 2 horns, 1 tuba, 5 drummers and percussionists (including traditional African drums, bells, and rattles), 8 violin I, 6 violin II, 5 violas, 5 cellos, and 3 double basses.

 The orchestra sometimes performs with a choir.

 Performances

 The National Symphony Orchestra Ghana has performed at such state functions such as Emancipation Day and visits of foreign dignitaries such as Queen Elizabeth II, Thabo Mbeki, and the Sultan of Brunei.

 The orchestra has also performed at the National Festival of Arts and Culture (NAFAC), PANAFEST, and Septemberfest, as well as at various fundraising programs.
 Additionally, it performs at schools, hotels, weddings, and funerals, as well as at Easter and Christmas concerts.

 Since 1996, the orchestra has presented an African Composer's Series, in which it performs the works of composers from Ghana and other African nations.